 - Publisher: Penguin Books

-This is an Indian novel with a romantic comedy set in a Punjabi wedding.
+This is an Indian novel with a romantic comedy set at a Punjabi wedding.
 The protagonist Risha Kohli meets Arjun Khanna on her flight to the wedding venue when her ticket gets upgraded to business class.
 Risha is on her photoshoot gig at the wedding and Arjun, a real estate tycoon, is the bride’s brother.
 The storytelling is engaging, witty, and fun.

 Onam in a Nightie